Ersanio/snes-assembly-book/docs/math/logic.md

 |Bit 6|Overflow flag set
 |Bits 7, 6|Negative & overflow flags set

 When you are performing a BIT operation on a RAM address, the N and V flags will be set or cleared, regardless of the value in the accumulator.
-The zero flag depends on the accumulator’s value and the RAM address’ value.
+The zero flag depends on the accumulator's value and the RAM address' value.
 So, BIT with a RAM address does both AND, and an inevitable check of bits 7 and 6 of the RAM address.